Parameterised Complexity of Propositional Inclusion and Independence Logic: Complexity of inclusion and independence logic

-In this section, we present general complexity results that hold not only for logics considered here, but for any team based logic $\mathcal L$ such that $\mathcal L$-atoms are $\Ptime$-checkable.
-An $\mathcal L$-atom $\alpha$ is $\Ptime$-checkable if given a team $T$, then in polynomial time one can check whether $T\models \alpha$.
-It is immediate that each atom considered in this paper is $\Ptime$-checkable. \begin{theorem} Let $\mathcal L$ be a team based logic such that $\mathcal L$-atoms are $\Ptime$-checkable, then $\MC$ parameterised by $\teamsize$ is $\FPT$. \end{theorem} \begin{proof} We claim that the bottom up (brute force) algorithm for the model checking of $\pdl$ \cite[Thm.~17]{jpdl} works for any team based logic $\mathcal L$ such that $\mathcal L$-atoms are $\Ptime$-checkable.
-This is because the algorithm begins by checking the satisfaction of atoms against each subteam.
+We start with general complexity results that hold for any team based logic whose atoms are $\Ptime$-checkable.
+An atom $\alpha$ is $\Ptime$-checkable if given a team $T$, $T\models \alpha$ can be checked in polynomial time.
+It is immediate that each atom considered in this paper is $\Ptime$-checkable. \begin{theorem} Let $\mathcal L$ be a team based logic such that $\mathcal L$-atoms are $\Ptime$-checkable, then $\MC$ for $\mathcal L$ when parameterized by $\teamsize$ is $\FPT$. \end{theorem}

+\begin{proof} We claim that the bottom up (brute force) algorithm for the model checking of $\pdl$ \cite[Thm.~17]{jpdl} works for any team based logic $\mathcal L$ such that $\mathcal L$-atoms are $\Ptime$-checkable.
+The algorithm begins by checking the satisfaction of atoms against each subteam.
 This can be achieved in $\FPT$-time since teamsize and consequently the number of subteams is bounded.
 Moreover, by taking the union of subteams for split-junction and keeping the same team for conjunction the algorithm can find subteams for each subformula in $\FPT$-time.
-Lastly, it checks that the team $T$ is indeeded a satisfying team for the formula $\phi$.
+Lastly, it checks that the team $T$ is indeed a satisfying team for the formula $\phi$.
 For any team based logic $\mathcal L$, the $\FPT$ runtime is guaranteed if $\mathcal L$-atoms are $\Ptime$-checkable.
-Finally, the proof works for both strict and lax semantics. \end{proof} This implies the following corollary in conjunction with Lemma~\ref{para:relations} and Proposition~\ref{parameter-bound}. \begin{corollary} Let $\mathcal L$ be any team based logic such that $\mathcal L$-atoms are $\Ptime$-checkable, then $\MC$ for $\mathcal L$ when parameterised by $k$ is $\FPT$, if $k\in\{\formulateamtw, \formuladepth, \variables,\formula\}$. \end{corollary} The following theorem states results for satisfiability. \begin{theorem} Let $\mathcal L$ be a team based logic such that $\mathcal L$-atoms are $\Ptime$-checkable, then $\SAT$ parameterised by $k$ is $\FPT$ if $k\in \{\formula,\formuladepth, \variables\}$. \end{theorem} \begin{proof} The case for $\formula$ follows because any problem parameterised by input size is $\FPT$.
-Moving on, bounding $\formuladepth$ also bounds $\formula$, this yields the $\FPT$-membership for $\formuladepth$ in conjunction with Proposition~\ref{parameter-bound}.
-Finally, for $\variables$, one can enumerate all of the $2^{2^{\variables}}$-many teams in $\FPT$-time and determine whether any of these satisfies the input formula.
-The last case requires that the model checking parameterised by $\teamsize$ is $\FPT$, which is indeed the case due to Theorem~\ref{MC:general}.
-This completes the proof. \end{proof} Notice that one can also use the team properties of a logic $\mathcal L$ to determine $\MC$ and $\SAT$ more efficiently.
-For example, for $\SAT$ in $\pdl$, it is enough to determine if there exists a satisfying singleton team for a given $\pdl$-formula.
-This is because $\pdl$ is downwards closed.
-As a consequence, one only has to check $2^{\variables}$-many assignments.

-Now we move on to results which are specific to logics considered in this paper.
+Finally, the proof works for both strict and lax semantics. \end{proof}